 What is a media centre without a remote control?
-Fortunately, Kodi can be configured with various types of remote controls.
-This post explores all the remote control options available and shows how to connect and map them in Kodi.
+This post explores all the remote control options available for Kodi and shows how to connect them.

 Remote control devices are wireless devices that allow input.
 For media centres, they are used to select/play/pause/skip movies, series, music, etc. without having to leave the couch.
 When it comes to Kodi on a Raspberry Pi there are mainly three remote control options available: PC remotes, traditional remotes and mini-keyboards.